clubedaentrega/log-sink-server/api.md

 Shutdown the stream (given its id as string).
 The returned boolean tells whether the stream was active.

 ### call:4 - unsetAllStreams()
 Shutdown all streams set by this connection.
-Streams createdd by other connections, even those under the same user/password, are not affected.
+Streams created by other connections, even those under the same user/password, are not affected.
 There is no need to call this before closing the connection, the server will shutdown the streams by itself.
 In fact, this call is near useless.

 ### server-message:1 - stream(data)
 After a stream is set, the server will send these messages to the application.